 The Code of Canon Law of the Catholic Church says that there are nine holy days of obligation other than Sundays, but it also says that the local conference of bishops can suppress some of them or transfer them to a Sunday.
 Bishops in the United States have suppressed the feast of Saint Joseph and the feast of Saints Peter and Paul as holy days of obligation.
 In addition, the feast of Epiphany is always celebrated on a Sunday in the U.S., leaving us with six remaining days.

 The Rosary is an incredible prayer.
 It's deceptively simple, and profoundly deep.
 A simple vocal prayer, and a school of silent contemplation.
 It's as small as a palm full of beads, and as wide as the Gospels.
-The Rosary will be prayed on Saturdays at 4:20 p.m.
+The Rosary will be prayed on Sundays at 8:20 a.m. (prior to the 9 a.m.
+Mass).
 Please gather near our Mary statue and join us for this devotion.

 In addition, PSR classes and members of the the Sisterhood of St. Joseph lead The Rosary at various times throughout the year.
 Please refer to the parish bulletin for further details.